Skip to main content

 We walked for only about a minute until we came across what the faery who gave us directions had said we couldn't miss - a large blue tent, strung with long strands of glittering beads.
 Colorful flowers and vines encircled everything.
 A few deer-like creatures strolled around the tent and the countless trees behind it, their glowing antlers reflecting the rays of sunlight that spilled in through the foliage.

 "Hello?"
 I called out.
 "Mirai?"
 All was silent for a few seconds, then a tall and thin woman stepped out of the tent.
-She was gorgeous; long, wavy ginger hair twined with bead strings and flowers, hooded eyes with shimmery ultramarine eyeshadow and thick brown lashes, a hippie-type dress layered with many multicolored fabrics, her arms and neck were covered in bracelets and pendant necklaces, her slightly pointed ears full of piercings, with a moon and stars symbol recurring on her jewelry, belts, and the beads draped over her hair and on her forehead.
-Butterfly wings grew from both sides of her face.
+She was gorgeous; long, wavy ginger hair twined with flowers, wide awake eyes with shimmery eyeshadow and thick lashes, a hippie-type dress layered with many multicolored fabrics, her arms and neck were covered in bracelets and pendant necklaces, her slightly pointed ears full of piercings, with a moon and stars symbol recurring on her jewelry, belts, and the beads draped over her hair and on her forehead.
+Butterfly wings grew from both sides of her head.

 "And you must be Lavender," She replied.
 "I've been expecting you."
-Her magenta eyes had no pupils, and they shone with iridescence.
+Her deep hazel eyes nearly had me in a trance.

 "Do you know me from the prophecy?"
 I asked.
 Her thin brows furrowed.
 "Prophecy?
 I know you because I saw you in my vision."